Weight Loss Surgery

 Which weight loss surgery is the least invasive?

-Dr Candice Silverman, a weight loss surgery specialist with Cape Byron Specialist Centre is a pioneer in robotic weight loss surgery.
+Dr Candice Silverman, a weight loss surgery specialist with First Light Healthcare is a pioneer in robotic weight loss surgery.
 This surgery is classified as ‘minimally invasive’ or ‘keyhole’ surgery.
 Robotic surgery uses a robotic machine with a number of ‘arms’ that are equipped with surgical instruments that go through small incisions into the body.
 Dr Silverman was the first surgeon in Queensland to use this robotic surgery for weight loss.
 She uses the state-of-the-art da Vinci robotic surgery system.